algakovic/Online_Shoppers_Intention/README.md

 4. **Data Exploration**
     4.1 Dataset Information
     4.2 Feature Information
     4.3 Screening for Categorical Variables
+    4.4 Pairwise Associations and correlation of Variables
 5. **Baseline Model**
     5.1 Split and transform the training and test data
     5.2 Decision tree model